awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

    1. For **Host resource group**, choose **Launch instance into a host resource group**\.

    1. For **Host resource group name**, choose the host resource group in which to launch the instance\.

-   You can't target a specific host by choosing a host ID, and you can't enable instance affinity when launching an instance into a host resource group\.

 1. Choose **Review and Launch**\.